7 Bird Sanctuaries In Delhi You Need To Check Out To While Away An Afternoon Bird-Spotting

 5. Yamuna Biodiversity Park

 Yamuna Biodiversity Park is broadly divided into two parts - a visitor’s area and a nature reserve zone.
-For bird watchers, it is an absolute haven as you can spot rare Red-Crested Pochards, Great Cormorants, Shovelers, Herons, Pintails, Gadwalls, Darters and many more.
+For bird watchers, it is an absolute haven as you can spot rare Red-Crested Pochards, Great Cormorants, Shovelers, Herons, Pintails, Gadwalls and Darters.
+The timings are from 10 AM - 5 PM.
 A definite must-visit, don’t you think?

 Timings | 10 AM - 5 PM